MuckRock/python-documentcloud/docs/projects.rst

            >>> obj.title = "Brand new title"
            >>> obj.put()

+   .. method:: save()

+       An alias for :meth:`put` that saves changes back to DocumentCloud.

    .. method:: delete()

       Delete a project from DocumentCloud.
 You must be authorized to make these